 Welcome to our series of blog posts about maintenance metrics.
-This post outlines everything you need to know about preventive maintenance compliance: What is PM compliance, the PM compliance formula, why it’s important, and how to improve it.
+This post outlines everything you need to know about preventive maintenance compliance: What is PM compliance, the PM compliance formula, why it’s essential, and how to improve it.

 What is PM compliance?